sprintertech/sprinter-sdk/docs/docs/04-api/05-solutions.md

 ### Description

-This endpoint returns a single-hop solution along with a contract call.
+This endpoint calculates the best single-hop solution along with a contract call.

 ### Endpoint